 Additionally, the Covid-19 pandemic created several lucrative opportunities for apps implementing in-app purchases owing to the growing adoption of gaming and media and entertainment apps in complete lockdown situations across many countries.

 Before I begin with the barrage of charts, graphs, and tables, it is important to consider that around 48% of apps implement some form of in-app purchases, but only around 5% of users make any in-app purchases in the first place.
 Most of them are based in Asia, Europe, and North America.
-Though it may not seem like a large number, 5% is a significant amount of users who are willing to spend extra money while using a mobile app.
+Though it may not seem like a large number, 5% is a significant number of users who are willing to spend extra money while using a mobile app.

 Average consumer spend on mobile apps per smartphone as of 1st quarter 2022

-In recent studies, it was discovered that app users spend 24% more on in-app purchases than on downloading an app.
+Recent studies have discovered that app users spend 24% more on in-app purchases than on downloading an app.

 Additionally, as the world shut down in 2020 and 2021 due to the Covid-19 pandemic, people increasingly turned to in-app purchases for entertainment, learning, and communication.
 This increase in demand led to a collective revenue of $111 billion.